BFarkascode/STM32_SCREEN_ref_pro/README.md

 # STM32_SCREEN_ref_pro
 Reference/base project for a bare metal screen driving project on a STM32_F429_DISCO board.
-This is the first project in a sequence of projects aimed.
+This is the first project in a sequence of projects planned.

 ## Disclaimer
 The code shared in this project is simply a slightly modified version of the solution from ControllersTech/Helentronica, allowing me to run it on my DISCO board.
 I wish not to take credit for it.